-In order to follow up and update, the CBR AP Network, please contact the Secretariat located in APCD's Bangkok Office that is acting as the focal point to coordinate the Network.

-B News & Movements

-JANNET Study Trip on CBR to India

-Japan NGO Network on Disabilities (JANNET) organized a study tour on CBR to Bangalore, India from 16 to 23 January, 2010.
+In order to follow up and update, the CBR AP Network, please contact the Secretariat located in APCD's B News & Movements JANNET Study Trip on CBR to India Japan NGO Network on Disabilities (JANNET) organized a study tour on CBR to Bangalore, India from 16 to 23 January, 2010.
 Dr. Maya Thomas introduced Mr. Rama Chandran (Chandru in short) of Basic Needs, a NGO working with a partner organization to support persons with mental disabilities.
 Mr. Chandru arranged the overall coordination of the program.
 Participants visited Mobility India, which has a big Prosthetic and Orthotic Center; they also implement a CBR program to address the poverty of persons with disabilities in urban slums and rural areas.
 Mr. Chapal Khasnabis of WHO is a founding member of the Center.
 Ms. Albina Shnakar, Director of Mobility India, who attended the network meeting at APCD in December outlined the CBR activities of Mobility India.
 It is hoped that this kind of exchange can be facilitated through the CBR AP Network.